 “The space colony ideas of science-fiction are largely discredited for human’s real future now.
 They certainly do not appear in any space agency or private space plan”

 What about Mars?
 If those relatively few going think it will be better than their home planet, that the trade off, Earth for Mars, would be preferable, I suspect they may be in for a surprise.
-To me, there’s just something seriously backwards when, because of concern about environmental issues, we would consider trading a living, still vibrant world for a cold, utterly dead one with no environment at all!
-I mean, if we have the tremendous will and means necessary to bring the dead to life, especially when it’s a whole planet, why not first do all we can to prevent our own already living globe from expiring?
+To me, there’s just something seriously backwards when, because of concern about environmental issues, we would consider trading a living, still vibrant world for a cold, utterly dead one with no environment at all, and for which we are not at all adapted!
+I mean, if we have the tremendous will and means necessary to bring the dead to life, especially when it’s an Entire Planet, why not first do all we can to prevent our own already living globe from expiring?

 That’s not to say that in the interests of science and exploration we shouldn’t go to Mars.
 Of course we should.
 We are an intelligent and adventurous species.
 But come on, let’s get our priorities straight and think of what we have now, stop treating this world and its species like something disposable and fight for them, ’cause, for the foreseeable future at least, we ain’t got anywhere else.
 And besides, it’s a lovely planet!